rudranshsharma382/exp4/README.md

 Display the absent students.

-Algorithm 10: Removing Discontinued Course
+ALGORITHM 10: Removing Discontinued Course

 Create a set of course codes.